texfaq/texfaq.github.io/FAQ-pdf-fig-chars.md

-# Characters disappear from figures in PDFTeX
+# Characters disappear from figures in pdfTeX

-You have a PDF figure, which you want to use in your PDFLaTeX document.
-When you compile the document, PDFTeX complains about ''missing glyphs'', and some (or all) of the labelling text or symbols in the original figure is no longer visible.
+You have a PDF figure, which you want to use in your pdfLaTeX document.
+When you compile the document, pdfTeX complains about ''missing glyphs'', and some (or all) of the labelling text or symbols in the original figure is no longer visible.